Today’s Reading: Luke 2:39-52

 The Greek word used to describe the reaction of Joseph and Mary is very strong – “ekpletto” – to knock someone out of their senses, to strike with astonishment or perhaps terror or admiration.
 If there had been Twitter in those days, Joseph might have tweeted – I cannot find my son! #ekpletto

 They would have watched their son study the Jewish law for years by this age, but this was different.
 This time, after an exhausting three day search for their son, they walk into the temple and find him not just sitting among the Jewish teachers but listening intently to them, asking questions and then responding with his own understanding and answers.
 Yes, I am guessing that “ekpletto” would be the proper word for the reaction of more than just Joseph and Mary that day.

 “Didn’t you know that I must be in my Father’s house?”
 Jesus was drawn to His Father, his heart connected to God.
-Just as I can relate to Mary in this passage, I can relate to Jesus.
+Just as I can relate to Mary in this passage, I can also relate to Jesus.
 I love those moments when my heart is pulled so strongly toward God that I cannot get enough of Him.
 I love those moments when I am surrounded by His presence with no desire to ever be separated from Him.

 My prayer this morning is that we will all experience a strong pull toward God this week.
 I pray that our time alone with God draws us like a strong magnet as we run into His presence each day.
-I pray that as Sunday approaches, we do not anticipate just another Sunday morning worship time but that we rush into His sanctuary with the spirit of I must be in my Father’s house!
+I pray that today we do not anticipate just another Sunday morning worship time but that we rush into His sanctuary with the spirit of I must be in my Father’s house!